smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/03 - Table Types.md

 | 7 |  8 |
 | 9 | 10 |

 Here is a more elaborate example where the `VALUES` constructor specifies the values to return.
-This statement uses an `INNER JOIN`, but you can use a `LEFT OUTER JOIN`, `RIGHT OUTER JOIN`, `FULL OUTER JOIN`, or `CROSS JOIN`.

 ```sql
 SELECT  a.*